web333wiki/web3-wiki/cards/Bitcoin.md

 ## Introduction & Definition

 **Bitcoin (BTC)** is the first decentralized Cryptocurrency.
-It was invented in 2008 by an anonymous individual or group known as [[Satoshi Nakamoto]] and launched in 2009 as open-source software.
+It was invented in 2008 by an anonymous individual or group known as [[Satoshi nakamoto]] and launched in 2009 as open-source software.
 Bitcoin enables peer-to-peer transactions without the need for intermediaries like banks or governments, operating on a distributed ledger technology called a Blockchain.

 ### Analogy/ELI5 (Explain Like I'm 5)